morethancertified/mtc-cli/README.md

 ## Installation

-Currently, the mtc-cli is only supported on macOS and Linux (including linux via Windows Subsystem for Linux).
+Currently, sprintctl is only supported on macOS and Linux (including linux via Windows Subsystem for Linux).

 ### With installer script